NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Venomous Touch.md

 **Prerequisites** Worm Caller Dedication
 * * *
 You've learned to channel the sting of the worm.
-You gain [[Spells/Purple Worm Sting|Purple Worm Sting]] as an innate primal spell that you can cast once per day.
+You gain [[Purple Worm Sting|Purple Worm Sting]] as an innate primal spell that you can cast once per day.

 *Source: Pathfinder #194: Cult of the Cave Worm*
 *OGL*